 My career is that of a scientist, studying how microbes cause disease (by poking and prodding them), and trying to use that knowledge to create something good, whether that is a new medical treatment of the disease, or something new altogether.
 I always want to know "why?".

 My hobbies, on the other hand, involve more actual button pushing.
-Most of my outside of work/school time revolves around photography; taking pictures, taking road trips, watching the stars, and teaching others.
+Most of my outside of work/school time revolves around photography; taking pictures, taking road trips, watching the stars, hiking and camping.

 Some of my work: